Paddy Doherty (Gaelic footballer)

-Paddy Doherty (born 1934) is a former Irish sportsperson.
+Patrick Doherty (1934 – 9 September 2026) was an Irish sportsman.
 Born in Ballykinlar, County Down, he played Gaelic football with his local club Ballykinlar and was a member of the Down senior inter-county team from the 1950s until the 1960s.
 Doherty captained Down to the All-Ireland title in 1961.

-Sexual Assault Allegations and Trial of the Facts:
+Sexual assault allegations and trial of the facts

-On 10 May 2024 Doherty was found to have committed the act of sexual assault on 8 counts at Downpatrick Crown Court after a Trial of the Facts.
+On 10 May 2024, Doherty was found to have committed the act of sexual assault on eight counts at Downpatrick Crown Court after a trial of the facts.
 The assaults on four young women took place between 1981 and 1986.

+Death

+Doherty died on 9 September 2026, at the age of 92.